 3 Ways Directors Can Gain Laser-Focused Insights

-The Modern Board Member — What You Need to Know to Continue Making a Positive Impact
+The Modern Board Member: What You Need to Know to Make an Impact

-We are so excited to share with you our very first episode of The Corporate Director Podcast.
-We kicked off this podcast by interviewing two exceptional guests: Brian Stafford, President and CEO of Diligent Corporation and Betsy Atkins, serial entrepreneur, three-time CEO, and corporate governance & growth expert.
+We’re excited to kick off our first episode of The Corporate Director Podcast.
+We’ve launched this podcast by interviewing two exceptional guests: Brian Stafford, president and CEO of Diligent, and Betsy Atkins, serial entrepreneur, three-time CEO, and corporate governance & growth expert.

-This episode is all about modern governance.
-We’re covering how the role of boards has changed over the past decade and what changes we can expect to see in the future.
+In this episode, we cover how the role of boards has changed over the past decade—and what changes we can expect to see in the future.
 We know you’re going to love it.
-Read more.